-In \ac{GAS}, an iteration index $i$ is initially set to $0$, and the objective function value $y_0=E(\x_0)$ corresponding to a random initial solution $\x_0$ is set as a threshold for sampling solutions whose objective function values are less than $y_0$.
+In \ac{GAS}, an iteration index $i$ is initialized to $0$, and the objective function value $y_0=E(\x_0)$ corresponding to a random initial solution $\x_0$ is used as a threshold for sampling solutions whose objective function values are less than $y_0$.
 Then, measurements through a quantum circuit $\G^{L_i}\A_{y_i}\ket{0}_{n+m}$ are repeated until a termination condition is satisfied.

-Here, $L_i$ iterations of the Grover operator are applied, with $L_i$ chosen from a uniform distribution over a half-open interval $[0,k)$, where $k$ is updated with $\min\{\lambda k, \sqrt{2^n}\}$ if the objective function exceeds the threshold, and initialized to $1$ if it falls bellow it.
+Here, $L_i$ iterations of the Grover operator are applied, where $L_i$ is chosen from a uniform distribution over a half-open interval $[0,k)$, and $k$ is updated with $\min\{\lambda k, \sqrt{2^n}\}$ if the sampled objective function value exceeds the threshold, and initialized to $1$ if it falls below it.
 The procedure is summarized in Algorithm \ref{alg:real-gas}.
 In turn, the construction of the actual state preparation operator $\A_y$ of the quantum circuit $\G^{L_i}\A_{y_i}\ket{0}_{n+m}$ can be summarized in the following three steps.